andreasmhallberg/readingnotes/Van Mol, 2003. Variation in Modern Standard Arabic in Radio News Broadcasts - A Synchronic Descriptive Investigation into the Use of Complementary Particles.md

 - There are indications that MSA is spreading.
 94

 - Method:
   - Dismisses generative grammar and introspection.
 107
   - "We based ourselves in the intonation in order to define the end of a sentence."
 142
   - Preposition/adverbial problem.
 150, foot 33
   - "almost all contemporary descriptions use both western and Arabic terms together, so that we might in a certain sense use the term 'traditional mixed grammar'".
 152
   - "For Arabic the tagging of words on a morphological basis is out of the question."
 158
   - Vowel sign as coding.
 163

-- Empirical invsetigations
+- Empirical investigations
   - *wa-/fa-/ʾin*
     - In MSA *wa-* often used for functions reserved for *fa-* according to Arabic grammars.
 230
   - *idha/law*
     - Arabic grammars and all Western grammars specify that *law* is used for conditions that cannot be realized.
 138
     - Mentions in literature of these particles used for indirect questions in MSA.
 240
     - Table of occurrences of the particles in different functions.
 242
     - *in* in conditions overtaken by *iḏa*.
 257
     - *law* is used for impossible conditions or conditions regarded by speaker as impossible.
 257
   - *maa/lam*
     - *maa* to negate past verb 20.5% [racalculated].
 264
     - *maa* negates present only with *zaal*.
 272
   - *sawfa/sa*
     - No distinction on meaning.
 281
     - *sawfa laa* does not occur in corpus. *lan* used instead.
   - *aw/am*
     - *am* is marginal.
 290
   - *hal/am*
     - *am* reserved for negative questions.
 295

 - Patterns in MSA not corresponding to descriptions in Western and Arabic grammars.
 300

 @Arabic:Standard
 @MSA